 Meet Scott Koh, a youth member from KIDS Houston.

 iCAN at Scott's house is shared with his entire family as his sister, and both parents are part of the iCAN family.
-It was no surprise, that after taking a class at Scott's school, he wanted to share his learnings of iCAN with his classmates.
+It was no surprise, that after taking a class at school, Scott wanted to share his learnings of iCAN with his classmates.

 Go on to

 Meet Vivian Tsang, a founding member of iCAN from KIDSCAN Vancouver, Canada.
 As Vivian shares, one of her favorite iCAN moments included playing a key role in creating the global chapter network from the very beginning in 2014.
 As Vivian reflects upon her foundation, she shares her passion for empowering young people by providing opportunities within research and advocacy.
-Vivian further shares her pathway to success on the iCAN journey by explaining her personal story had a few challenges to overcome, but drawing upon her inner strength has helped her lead others into the future.
+Vivian further shares her pathway to success on the iCAN journey by explaining her personal story and the challenges she had to overcome, but drawing upon her inner strength, which has helped her lead others into the future.
 To read more about her personal story , what she's doing now, and where she hopes to be in the future, click on the link below.

-Meet Nick Frederico, a member of KIDS CT and a former iCAN Coordinator that has shared his passion of learning throughout the organization, and now, with the greater medical community as he completes his final year of medical school.
+Meet Nick Frederico, a member of KIDS CT and a former iCAN Coordinator, who has shared his passion of learning throughout the organization, and now, with the greater medical community as he completes his final year of medical school.